csariyildiz/csariyildiz.github.io/_posts/2023/raspberry-pi.md

 I did some projects with Arduino and Raspberry Pi when I was in college.
 The Raspberry Pi 2 Model B I bought at that time is still at home.
 Sometimes I do little experiments on it.
 I wanted to boot it and see if I could use it.
-In this article, I wanted to share my experience.

 Model that I bought years ago is a "Raspberry Pi 2 Model B".
 Initialized in 2015 model comes with these technical details: